unitaryfund/aquapointer/README.md

 # aquapointer
-Package applying quantum algorithms to find locations of water molecules in a protein cavity
+Package applying quantum algorithms to find locations of water molecules in a protein cavity.

 ## Getting started
 You can use [this notebook](notebooks/aquapointer_demo.ipynb) to get started with aquapointer.